-Eucalyptus trees in plantation forest
+Eucalyptus trees and Moso bamboos in plantation forest

-Eucalyptus trees in plantation forest are classified as biological assets and stated at fair value less estimated point-of-sale costs.
+Eucalyptus trees and Moso bamboos in plantation forest are classified as biological assets and stated at fair value less estimated point-of-sale costs.

-Gains or losses arising on initial recognition of plantations at fair value less estimated point-ofsale costs and from the change in fair value less estimated point-of-sale costs of plantations at the end of each financial year are included in profit or loss in the financial year in which they arise.
+Gains or losses arising on initial recognition of plantations at fair value less estimated point-of-sale costs and from the change in fair value less estimated point-of-sale costs of plantations at the end of each financial year are included in profit or loss in the financial year in which they arise.